Ask.fm: Assistance in the investigation of cyberbullying

 On 6 August 2013, it was reported that Hannah Smith, a 14-year-old girl from Leicestershire, England, had killed herself and that her father blamed her death on cyberbullying responses she had received on the site.
 He called for tighter controls against social networking sites like ASKfm, saying that he had seen the abuse his daughter had received and it was wrong that it was anonymous.

 ASKfm took a responsible approach to the investigation and conducted an internal audit.
 The further investigation showed there was not sufficient evidence to suggest that using the ASKfm site has led to the death of the young girl.
 In fact, Det Sgt Wayne Simmons revealed that Hannah had been sending 'bullying and aggressive messaging' to herself.
 Later Hannah Smith's case of self-bullying became a subject of academic research.

 As a result, ASKfm made changes to its safety policies accordingly.
 Above all, the enhanced reporting and blocking functionalities, and they hired more moderation staff to review reports within 24 hours upon receiving them.
-ASKfm also encouraged more users to have registered accounts, so the company could capture IP data for safety purposes.

 In August 2014, the site was purchased by IAC.
-ASKfm has since reconsidered its user safety policies and launched a Safety Advisory Board consisting of experts in digital safety,[23][24] as well as a Safety Center.
+ASKfm has since reconsidered its user safety policies and launched a Safety Advisory Board consisting of experts in digital safety, as well as a Safety Center.
 ASKfm officials met with the Department of Children to assure the proper steps are being taken to "significantly improve" protections on the website."Safety is by far our number one priority right now."In 2017, ASKfm also partnered with Koko, a company that provide AI powered service in detecting damaging content.
 The partnership aims to address the phenomenon of "self-bullying" by detecting such cases and providing personalized distress-support.

 In 2018, ASKfm teamed up with the UK charity The Diana Award and Dr Linda Papadopoulos for a research on how the online life affects the way young people build their identity.
 The findings allowed them to create a pack of educative materials of use to young people, parents and teachers.

 Assistance in combating terrorism

 In 2014, BBC News documented ASKfm being used by ISIS for recruiting and advice.
 An ASKfm spokesperson said the company did not allow calls to violence or criminal activity.
 The ISIS accounts remained active a week after having been reported.

-The company subsequently joined the European Commission's Internet Forum in 2015 to curb the spread of terrorist content and is implementing the joint industry hash database initiative to detect illegal terrorist content and also joined the UN Tech Against Terror initiative.
+The company subsequently joined the European Commission's Internet Forum in 2015 to curb the spread of terrorist content and began implementing the joint industry hash database initiative to detect illegal terrorist content and also joined the UN Tech Against Terror initiative.

-In 2021, in the annual Transparency report, ASKfm reported that they helped prevent 69 cases with the top priority threats to Law Enforcement.
-3 of them were extremism cases.